korzan1907/fs-collector/deployment/README.md

 ### Modifying the collector ConfigMap.

-Each namespace that will send data to the collector must create the collector-config ConfigMap in that namespace.
+Each namespace that will send data to the collector via the fsapp must create the collector-config ConfigMap in that namespace.

 Modify the value <b> < USING NAMESPACE > </b> of the metadata.namespace with the appropriate value.